Fartlek training is more than just a funny word—it’s a game-changing workout that can do wonders for your heart rate.

 Runners are constantly searching for new workouts to add to their training plan.
 Running workouts need to be varied in order to push the body to new feats and allow it time for rest and recovery.

 For experienced runners, many turn to a fartlek run as a new challenge that breaks up their normal routine.
-Fartlek sessions are a challenging workout that pushes runners outside their comfort zone and combines a mix of warm-up pace, speed work, sprinting and cool downs into a constant interval training session designed to increase your heart rate.
+Fartlek sessions are a challenging workout that pushes runners outside their comfort zone and combines a mix of warm-up pace, speed work, sprinting, and cool-downs into a constant interval training session designed to increase your heart rate.

-Fartlek is defined as “continuous training with interval training.”
+A fartlek run is defined as “continuous training with interval training.”
 The word “fartlek” is Swedish for “speed play,” highlighting its focus on a medley of fast and slow bursts of running during the duration of the workout.

 Fartlek running is a form of interval training that keeps the runner in constant motion.
 It is a long-run featuring varied lengths of resting pace and fast pace segments.
 Fartlek training can be done anywhere and isn’t considered just a track workout.